 - Vision changes (blurriness, sensitivity, etc.)

 Once preeclampsia has been diagnosed, the best way to protect against further complications may be for the baby to be delivered as soon as possible, depending on how developed they are.
-If they’re near term (around 37 weeks), a care provider may recommend inducing labor or performing a C-section.
+If they’re near term (around 37 weeks), a care provider may recommend inducing labor or performing an unplanned C-section.
 If the baby is premature, the parent will be monitored closely and may be given medicine to control blood pressure, as well as steroid injections to support baby’s lung development.
 In the most serious cases, hospitalization is typically recommended and anti-seizure medication may be given.
 Occasionally, the baby has to be delivered immediately, regardless of how developed it is.

 It’s normal to experience morning sickness during pregnancy, but hyperemesis gravidarum (HG) is more serious.
 HG involves severe nausea that can lead to dehydration and weight loss if it goes untreated.
 Other symptoms include: